KrishnaV12/ai_voicerecognition/README.md

 # React + TypeScript + Vite

+Steps:
+1.clone the project npm install
+2.go to assembly.ai create an account and get your api key 3.paste your api key in apiservices.tsx file
+4.npm run dev , good luck

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: